Clockwise from top-left: Yaner Chen, students in the Foundation lounge, Maya Kamachi, Randall Barnetson.

 Shops + Studios

-Foundation students have access to our spacious and well-equipped shops and studios.
+First year students have access to our spacious and well-equipped shops and studios.
 Studio culture is at the heart of your educational experience at Emily Carr, as spaces where you can create, learn, collaborate, experiment, and play.

 Each space is maintained by expert technical staff who collaborate with faculty and staff to provide students with instruction and guidance.
 Technical staff ensure safe and accessible working environments and lead instructional workshops to enhance your learning.

-Foundation students have exclusive access to the dedicated Foundation Shop, a multidsciplinary production space.
+Students have exclusive access to the dedicated Foundation Shop, a multidsciplinary production space.
 The Foundation Shop is outfitted with tools and equipment for woodworking, mould making, model making, assemblage, sewing, media processing and digital prototyping.